flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

 !!! info "TOD marker A320"
     The A320 has a downward pointing arrow at the TOD to support the pilot with the decision of when to descend.
 Ultimately, it is still the pilot's responsibility to calculate and validate the TOD.

-    The TOD (top of descent) marker on the `ND` is available in the Development and Experimental version.
+    The TOD (top of descent) marker on the `ND` is available in the Development version.

 When clearance is given, we can start our descent to the flight level or altitude ATC has given us.